iris-edu/aftershocks/README.md

      src/
        aftershock_fdsn_maps.py
            This is the main Python code behind the production of plots and animations.
 Calling the code with -h
-           displays a list of other options available to tune plot and animation production.
+           option displays a list of other options available to tune plot and animation production.
 It also provides test examples to run.

      param/
        aftershock_fdsn_maps_param.py